Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 </figure>

 > [!NOTE]
 > - *Hard*, *Soft* and *Slide* values are normalized for each vertex.
 Make sure to paint the values that you want to give priority to at the end in order to avoid the internal normalization override them in further strokes.
+The basics of the paint tool are explained in [the AdonisFX paint tool section](tools.md#adonisfx-paint-tool).

 # Attributes